Dan Mullen: Lake Oconee Academy

+UNLV

+On December 12, 2024, Mullen was named the head coach at UNLV.

 Broadcasting career

-In 2022, Mullen became a TV broadcaster, working as a studio analyst covering college football for ABC and ESPN.
+In 2022, Mullen became a TV broadcaster.
+He worked as a studio analyst and color commentator, covering college football for ABC and ESPN until 2024 when he reentered coaching.

 Personal life

 Mullen married his wife, Megan, in 2005.
 Together, they have two children.
 Mullen also has a son from a previous relationship.